bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 <p>If containers are lost, they disconnect from the Quorum, thus removing them from the inventory.</p>
 </div>

 This gives us an up-to-date inventory of all of our containers.
 All we have to do is consume this inventory.
-We can use another consul agent for that - put the agent on the load balancer container, and any time it sees the inventory change, update the load balancers config automatically.
+We can use another consul agent for that - put the agent on the load balancer container, and any time it sees the inventory change, update the load balancers' config automatically.

 There's a tool built by the same people that made consul that solves this exact problem!
 It's called Consul Template.